 “Emergency Department Treatment and Disposition”: a brief overview of need-to-know diagnostic guidelines and recommendations

-“Clinical Pearls”: instructive tips and insights on specific aspects of conditions which are difficult to find in other texts
+“Clinical Pearls”: instructive tips and insights on specific aspects of conditions which are difficult to find in other texts *Four new chapters that enhance the book’s hands-on value:

 Tropical Medicine: reflects an increased emphasis on global access to healthcare and easier patient travel